redpanda-data/connect/docs/processors/README.md

 Would create a new object where the root is the value of `foo.bar` and would map the full contents of the result back into `foo.bar`.

-This processor is useful for performing processors on subsections of a payload.
-For example, you could extract sections of a JSON object in order to construct a request object for an `http` processor, then map the result back into a field within the original object.

 If the number of total message parts resulting from the processing steps does not match the original count then this processor fails and the messages continue